The Ocean of Light overcomes the ocean of darkness.

 and rivers of the mind.

-Check out a haiku, low-cool short poem on the Central California's damp gloom summer at vox poetica:
+Check out a haiku, one low-cool short poem on the Central California's damp gloom summer at vox poetica:

 Reflect on the loss of loved ones and the nature of being human and death--

 "Poem for My Dad " and "Deaf to Death" at Lightwaveseeker:

 Consider mirror images in reverse of how we can face Life, dealing with trials, tragedies, and difficulties-- "bidingTimeabiding"